 What is the most important information I should know about TIVDAK?

-Your healthcare provider will send you to an eye specialist to check your eyes before you start treatment with TIVDAK, before each dose of TIVDAK, and as needed for any new or worsening signs and symptoms of eye problems.
+Your healthcare provider will send you to an eye specialist to check your eyes before you start treatment with TIVDAK, before each infusion for your first 9 infusions of TIVDAK, and as needed for any new or worsening signs or symptoms of eye problems.
+Your healthcare provider will ask if you have any signs or symptoms of eye problems before each infusion.
+You will be referred to an eye specialist for any new or worsening signs or symptoms of eye problems.

 Your healthcare provider will prescribe 3 different types of eye drops before you start treatment with TIVDAK.
 Bring the eye drops with you to each infusion and use them as directed by your healthcare provider to reduce your risk of eye problems:

-• You should use vasoconstrictor eye drops right before each infusion
+• Use vasoconstrictor eye drops right before each infusion

-• You should use lubricating eye drops throughout treatment and for 30 days after your last dose of TIVDAK
+• Use lubricating eye drops throughout treatment and for 30 days after your last dose of TIVDAK

 Do not wear contact lenses throughout your treatment with TIVDAK unless you are told to use them by your eye specialist.